 Doesn´t sound too hard, does it?

-So why not have a little Bavarian party for your friends and serve them your own creation of Obazda.
+So why not have a little privat Bavarian easter party with your own creation of Obazda.

 Try it out — it´s fun to make and a really delicious snack!